Description

 ---------------------------------------------------------------------------------------------------------------------------------------------------------

-We have a constraint here, the change in tap position must respect the radial nature of the system.
-For this the new network must have determinant of branch injection branch current (BIBC) equal to zero.
-To calculate the BIBC, power flow analysis must be done for new reconfigured network.
+We have a constraint here; the tap position change must respect the system’s radial nature.
+For this, the new network must have a determinant of branch injection branch current (BIBC) equal to zero.
+To calculate the BIBC, power flow analysis must be done for the new reconfigured network.

 [DistLoadFlowSolution,BIBC]=powerflow (baseMVA,bus,branch,loadlevel); % calling load flow analysis function % Check on constraint of radial distribution network %%%%% network will be radial if determinant of Branch incidence matrix will %%%%% be either 1 or -1 while det(BIBC)==0 for jj=1:dim maxL=length(nonzeros(ta(:,jj))); BrStatus(jj) = ta(round(1+(maxL-1)*rand),jj); end [baseMVA,bus,branch,tie]=case33radial; % calling data from data file branch(:,5)=ones(numel(branch(:,5),1)); % open the tie switch of branch in BrStatus branch(BrStatus,5)=0; [DistLoadFlowSolution,BIBC]=powerflow (baseMVA,bus,branch,loadlevel); % calling load flow analysis function end